HOME |

 By the time my teaching career came to an end in 1996, learner independence had really taken off and the advent of the Internet meant that a growing population of learners with home computers, based all around the world, could access reading and listening comprehension materials (e.g. newspapers and BBC radio broadcasts) from their homes.
 I was interested to discover that many teachers were producing special web sites to provide English language learners with new distance learning opportunities.

-I am still adding to this site (2022).
+I am still adding to this site (2024).
 After my teaching career ended, I was very active in my local residents' association, especially in authoring its website at www.roundhill.org.uk.
-Discussing the issues important to UK residents has fed into nine new topics in the vocabulary section of this English language website.
-Students staying in UK host families may find them useful in opening up lines of communication.
-Discussion may also focus on cross cultural comparison between UK residents' associations (i.e. their main activities) and those in students' countries.
+Discussing the issues important to UK residents has fed into the 14 topics of my latest book Extend Your Discussion.

 Ted Power